AceRoqs/Hyperlink/README.md

-_PropertySheets_ is a shared set of Visual Studio property sheets for common build settings and simple integration of shared libraries.
+_Configurations_ is a shared set of Visual Studio property sheets for common build settings and simple integration of shared libraries.
+In the future, other types of configurations (i.e. ClangFormat) will be placed here.

 * _Artifacts_ - Contains variables that can be used for output artifacts.
 * _CRTWarnings.Disable_ - Adds preprocessor macros that disable warnings for